Apollo 15: Lunar Roving Vehicle

 A vehicle that could operate on the surface of the Moon had been considered by NASA since the early 1960s.
 An early version was called MOLAB, which had a closed cabin and would have massed about 6000 lb; some scaled-down prototypes were tested in Arizona.
 As it became clear NASA would not soon establish a lunar base, such a large vehicle seemed unnecessary.
 Still, a rover would enhance the J missions, which were to concentrate on science, though its mass was limited to about 500 lb and it was not then clear that so light a vehicle could be useful.
 NASA did not decide to proceed with a rover until May 1969, as Apollo 10, the dress rehearsal for the Moon landing, made its way home from lunar orbit.
 Boeing received the contract for three rovers on a cost-plus basis; overruns (especially in the navigation system) meant the three vehicles eventually cost a total of $40 million.
 These cost overruns gained considerable media attention at a time of greater public weariness with the space program, when NASA's budget was being cut.

 The Lunar Roving Vehicle could be folded into a space 5 ft by 20 in (1.5 m by 0.5 m).
 Unloaded, it weighed 460 lb (209 kg) and when carrying two astronauts and their equipment, 1500 lb (700 kg).
 Each wheel was independently driven by a 1/4 horsepower (200 W) electric motor.
 Although it could be driven by either astronaut, the commander always drove.
-Travelling at speeds up to 6 to 8 mph (10 to 12 km/h), it meant that for the first time the astronauts could travel far afield from their lander and still have enough time to do some scientific experiments.
+Travelling at speeds up to 6 to 8 mph (10 to 12 km/h), astronauts for the first time could travel far afield from their lander and still have enough time to do some scientific experiments.
 The Apollo 15 rover bore a plaque, reading: "Man's First Wheels on the Moon, Delivered by Falcon, July 30, 1971".
 During pre-launch testing, the LRV was given additional bracing, lest it collapse if someone sat on it under Earth conditions.